Theranos founder's abuse claims add wrinkle to jury selection in fraud case | Law-Order

 Christina Marinakis, a jury consultant with IMS, a provider of expert and litigation consulting services, said prosecutors and Holmes' lawyers have likely combed through potential jurors' social media posts for their views about abuse, since they generally "don't like to talk about these things in open court."
 Marinakis said jurors may be reluctant to admit to a tendency to view a claim of abuse as an "excuse" for Holmes' conduct.

 "They may fear they are going to be looked at as misogynists," she said.
-Holmes was 18 years old when she met Balwani, who is 20 years older than her, and started living with him around three years later, according to "Bad Blood," Wall Street Journal reporter John Carreyrou's best-selling book on the Theranos saga.
+Holmes was 18 years old when she met Balwani, who is 20 years her senior, started living with him around three years later, according to "Bad Blood," Wall Street Journal reporter John Carreyrou's best-selling book on the Theranos saga.
 The book chronicles the rise and fall of the company Holmes started at age 19, concluding that she was a "manipulator" whose "moral compass was badly askew."

 Tracy Farrell, a jury consultant who has worked on sexual assault cases involving clergy, said Holmes' lawyers may favor younger jurors, especially women, who might question any attempt by prosecutors to show the abuse defense as "just another con."
 "It creates a kind of dissonance for women," Farrell said.
 "We want to believe them."

-Marc Agnifilo, a New York lawyer, said Holmes' case had some parallels with that of Martin Shkreli, a former client found guilty in 2017 of bilking investors in his hedge funds.
-Before his trial, Shkreli gained notoriety for hiking the price of Daraprim, a drug that treats life-threatening parasitic infections, by more than 4000% in one day.
+Marc Agnifilo, a New York lawyer, said Holmes' case had some parallels with that of Martin Shkreli https://www.reuters.com/article/us-usa-crime-shkreli/pharma-bro-martin-shkreli-to-stay-behind-bars-loses-appeal-of-conviction-idUSKCN1UD1ZW, a former client found guilty in 2017 of bilking investors in his hedge funds.
+Before his trial, Shkreli gained notoriety for hiking the price of Daraprim, a drug that treats life-threatening parasitic infections, by more than 4,000% in one day.

 Shkreli "inspired this visceral negative reaction that was pretty challenging to keep out of the jury," Agnifilo said.
 Holmes' lawyers, he said, should seek out "smart, open-minded jurors are not just going to buy into the government’s view of the facts."